bubunyo/bubunyo.github.io/_posts/2021-05-11-the-hard-truth-about-mentorship.md

 description: "The Difficult Truth about Mentorship"
 comments: true
 keywords: "mentorship, tech, africa"
-published: false
+published: true
 ---

-Many people who know me one way or the other knows one thing I work at tireless is for new and upcoming devs to get mentored.
+Many people who know me one way or the other knows one thing; I work tireless at getting new and upcoming devs to get mentored.
 This comes from a personal story.

 When I began with computers in high school, the only resources I could consult were an old delphi manual, a unix bible, a general purpose programming book and 2 other friends(Sam and Victor).
 Most of the things I picked up within the next 2 years were all from these resources.
 Fast forward to university where I was studying computer engineering and I was so happy at the fact that I was in a group where the average person knew more than I did and was ready to learn from my peers.
 Or so I thought.
 It turns out, my peers all had exactly the same questions I had.
 So we hacked until we got answers.
 And sometimes for days.
 But we enjoyed the process.
 That alone was enough to keep us going.